layer-3/ethtaipei/clearnet/rpc.md

 - `METHOD`: The name of the method being called (string)
 - `PARAMETERS`/`RESPONSE_DATA`: An array of parameters/response data (array)
 - `TIMESTAMP`: Unix timestamp of the request/response (uint64)
-- `CHANNEL_ID` (`cid`): Optional channel ID for virtual channel messages.
-If specified, the message is routed directly to participants in that virtual channel rather than being processed by the broker.
+- `APP_ID` (`app_id`): Optional application ID for virtual app messages.
+If specified, the message is routed directly to participants in that virtual app rather than being processed by the broker.
 - `ALLOCATIONS` (`out`): Optional token allocations for channel operations
 - `SIGNATURE`: Cryptographic signature of the message for authentication/verification